omakoto/zenlog/README.md

 [See the readme of the old version.](https://github.com/omakoto/zenlog)

-Zenlog-go is a complete write in Go, and no longer relies on script(1).
+Zenlog-go uses the same idea, but is a complete write in Go, and no longer relies on script(1).
+Instead it'll create a PTY by itself.

-## Quick start: install and setup (Bash)
+## Quick start: Install and set up

 To install, set up the Go SDK and run: